-It is no secret that I have a major fear of spiders when I lived in my flat with a view I had a really bad experience.
+It is no secret that I have a major fear of spiders, many years ago when I lived on my own in my flat with a view I had a really bad experience.
 I was in my bedroom getting ready to go out when as I walked towards the bedroom door I saw the biggest spider I had ever seen in my life, we are talking tarantula sized.
 I jumped back liked I had been electrocuted and started shaking.

 This was not a normal house spider this one had obviously traveled over on a banana boat and landed in the big supermarket I visited weekly.
 I was in a state, I had to go past it to get out it was still but what if it jumped on me as I got nearer.
 I lived on my own what if it wrapped me in its web and ate a bit of me everyday, it would take him years and it would be a slow painful death for me.
 I considered ringing the fire brigade and saying it was a cat, then denying all knowledge of saying a cat when they arrived, but I remembered reading somewhere that if it was not a fire you could be charged a call out fee and I was not in a position to be able to pay.

 I contemplated ringing my mother, but at that time she lived ten miles away and she does not drive and I know what she would have said!

 My next thought was maybe climbing out of the window but because I was in a first floor flat and I had Mr Grumpy living below me I don’t think he would have appreciated seeing me assailing past his window tied to a bed sheet, knowing my luck he would have had a heart attack and I would be then up for manslaughter!

 No the only thing I could do was risk getting past it and running out of my front door and asking the old lady who lived next door if she would get rid of it for me.
 I was breathing that heavily I am amazed I did not blow it off the wall as I walked slowly towards the door trying not to make any sudden movements that would maybe wake it up if it was asleep.